How to keep cool in Rome.

 Enjoy!

-If you've enjoyed these 5 tips about keeping cool in the heat of a Roman summer, you're in luck, because we have 5 more for you.
+If you've enjoyed these first 5 tips about keeping cool in the heat of a Roman summer, you're in luck, because we have 5 more for you.

 Don't let your trip to Rome be spoilt by the heat!
 Take these tips to heart, plan well in advance and you'll enjoy the best the city has to give.